 Theranos agrees to pay $4.65 million in Arizona refunds

-Arizona's top prosecutor says embattled blood testing company Theranos has agreed to pay $4.65 million to cover full refunds for every state customer who used the company's testing services.
-Attorney General Mark Brnovich announced the settlement with the Palo Alto, California-based company on Tuesday.
+Embattled blood testing company Theranos, Inc. has agreed to pay $4.65 million to cover full refunds for every Arizona customer who used the company's testing services, Arizona Attorney General Mark Brnovich announced Tuesday.

 Add your comments below